CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 ## **Task 1 : Run queries in Log Analytics Workspace**

-1. From the Main page of Azure portal, navigate to *Log Analytics Workspace* (use the bar on the top if the icon is not visible) and open your log workspace, then select **Logs** under *General* blade.
+1. From the Main page of Azure portal, navigate to *Log Analytics Workspaces* (use the bar on the top if the icon is not visible) and open your log workspace, then select **Logs** under *General* blade.

    ![ws name.](media/wiw14.png)